Taimur-Shabbir/taimur-shabbir.github.io/_pages/about.md

 Outside of work, my interests include training, reading (sci-fi, fantasy and horror + non-fiction), cycling and video games.
 I also consider myself somewhat of a film connoisseur.

-I'm actively looking for data roles in Berlin so please feel free to explore my portfolio and reach out with any questions or comments.
+I'm based in London and actively looking for data roles here so please feel free to explore my portfolio and reach out with any questions or comments.